Favorite Hong Kong Based Food Bloggers

-Even though I’ve been away from Hong Kong, I’m always curious to read about or come across Hong Kong based food bloggers.
-After poking around, it’s time to share some of my favorites.
+I’m always poking around for Hong Kong based food blogs so I thought it’s time to share some of my favorites!
 But before I jumped into my findings.
 I want to first share with you an overview of what I’ve observed over the past couple of years here in the States.

 Food blogging in the States has been developing into something that everyone is familiar with these days.
 Well, I guess blogging itself really have taken off quite tremendously.
-Judging from lots of food blogs that I stumbled upon on, there is a enormous amount of mom food bloggers who blog from typical Americana families, there’re also a handful of foodies, a “cupful” of people who actually cook food for a living, and a “tablespoonful” of others.
+Judging from lots of food blogs that I stumbled upon on, there is a enormous amount of mom food bloggers who blog from typical Americana families, a handful of foodies, and another handful of people who actually cook food for a living.
 The vibe is quite sophisticated when you read about some of these blogs.

 While some are so well-known that they take advertisers, others are running just like a personal journal.
 The well-established ones are sometimes very inspiring and those bloggers really know the ins-and-outs of the blogging business.
-Their content drive great traffic, generate tweets, make conversations on Facebook, encourage others to re-pin well-photographed food photos one after the other.
+Their content drive great traffic, generate engagement on social media, encourage others to re-pin well-photographed food photos one after the other.
 A lot of these bloggers actually blog full-time as a profession.
-They go to blog conferences around the country and have attracted a swirl of followers and have really built up their audience.
-The whole thing is kind of like an ripple effect and the “community” just keeps getting bigger and stronger.
+They go to blog conferences around the country and have attracted a swirl of followers, and have really built up their audience or fan base.
+The whole thing is kind of like an ripple effect and the food blogging community just keeps getting bigger and stronger.
 Other resources also play an important role in shaping the food blogging world, including well-established food magazines: Bon Appétit, Food & Wine, Saveur, Gourmet.
 There are also websites like Epicurious, Serious Eats, Food.com, etc… They all set the bar for food bloggers and their influence is quite huge.

 Understanding that after all, most Hong Kong people just don’t have the time and the space to cook.
 The food culture is totally different there.
 Eating out is the norm – breakfast, lunch, dinner, and Siu Yeh (宵夜) – good food is never hard to find.
 On the other hand, space is also limited as many locals live in small apartments.
 That obviously narrowed the idea of doing anything inside the house when you’re sharing a small space with others in the family.
 If you’ve been to Hong Kong, you know that you’ve got choices to make when it comes to food.
 When all these choices present themselves, it’s easier to take advantage of them rather then cramping into your small apartment and cook.